Agentic RAG with LangGraph: 25% Better Accuracy, Fewer Calls

 search_documents(query: str, collection: str) -> list[str]for vector similarity searchquery_database(sql: str) -> list[dict]for structured data lookupsweb_search(query: str) -> list[str]for real-time information from the internet

 Each tool returns results the LLM can reason about.
-The tool descriptions in the system prompt tell the model what each tool does and when to use it.
+The tool descriptions in the system prompt tell the model what each tool does and when to reach for it.

 The agent loop follows a consistent pattern: